sysbio-curie/transmorph/README.md

 ### Quick starting with a pre-built model

-All **transmorph** models take a list of AnnData objects as input for data integration.
+All **transmorph** models take a list or a dictionary containing AnnData objects as input for data integration.
 Let us start by loading some benchmarking data, gathered from [Chen 2020] (3.4GB size).

 ```python
 from transmorph.datasets import load_chen_10x